 The city of San Francisco is made up of many colorful neighborhoods, each with its own unique characteristics and history.
 But one district stands out more than the rest.
 It is a district that no matter where you’re from, you’ve heard of it.
 It is a district that is colorful not only by the people who live, but literally by the flags that fly all along its main street.
 Regardless of how you feel about, the Castro District has become a uniquely San Francisco neighborhood.

 Perhaps the most recognizable building in the Castro is the Castro Theatre, located at 429 Castro St. Designed in 1922 by San Francisco architect Timothy L. Pflueger, the Theatre today remains an icon of the city and very much in use.
-Walking passed it today, you can still see banners advertising upcoming shows and at night, the beautiful neon sign still shines brightly enough that you can see it clearly from the Twin Peaks lookout point.
+Walking past it today, you can still see banners advertising upcoming shows and at night, the beautiful neon sign still shines brightly enough that you can see it clearly from the Twin Peaks lookout point.

 Speaking of Twin Peaks, another local landmark is the Twin Peaks Tavern at 401 Castro St. This tavern stands out in LGBT history as being the first gay bar to have large, open glass windows allowing those passing by to easily look in and see patrons inside.